Structure and Content

 C2.2 The team batting first will be obliged to declare after 28 overs, but may not declare before the end of the twentieth over.

 C2.3 After the team batting first has completed its innings the other side will have the remainder of the overs in which to complete its innings.

 C2.4 In the event of a delay occasioned by rain or other extraneous cause, the total number of overs to be bowled should be reduced by 1 over for every 5 minutes lost, but, if both captains, the umpires and scorers agree, the reduction in overs may be partly or wholly abated in order to facilitate as much play as possible.

-C2.5 Where a reduction in the number of overs is unavoidable, Those that remain should be allocated equally to each side, but, in the event, of an odd number, the extra over should be given to the side batting first.
+C2.5 Where a reduction in the number of overs is unavoidable, 60% of the overs that remain should be allocated to the batting side, but, in finalising the necessary calculation, decimals should be rounded down.

-C2.6 Where the delays occur after the commencement of the first innings, the batting side will be required to declare immediately if it has already batted for half the revised number of overs available.
+C2.6 Where the delays occur after the commencement of the first innings, the batting side will be required to declare immediately if it has already batted beyond its allocation.

-C2.7 In all cases, if the number of available overs is less than 40, the side batting first will be at liberty to declare whenever it chooses and the unused overs will be allocated to the other side.
+C2.7 If the number of available overs is less than 40, the side batting first will be at liberty to declare as soon as it wishes.

-C3.1 No bowler may bowl more than 4 overs in the first 24 overs of an innings, but this restriction will cease if an innings continues beyond that point.
+C3.1 No bowler may bowl more than 4 overs in the innings, no matter how long the innings lasts.

 C3.2 If, however, a team only has one total on its team sheet, that player will be permitted to bowl all the total overs required.